a350-900ulr/VRP-gym-env/README.md

 ## * The amount of time you spent on each task, according to your own work breakdown

-> Acquiring data ~ 1 week of research & debugging to decide on proper data format
+Acquiring data ~ 1 week of research & debugging to decide on proper data format
+* one of the mistakes i realized i made was going into deep reinforcement learning with almost 0 knowledge of how it works

-> Building environment ~ 1 week.
+Building environment ~ 1 week.
 Many things took much longer than expected.
 I was hung up multiple times on strange errors.
-I spent a few days writing a Graph object for gymnasium spaces, but ultimate abandoned it due to errors.
+* Spent a few days writing a Graph object for gymnasium spaces, but ultimately abandoned it due to errors.
 The code is still in /old/wien_graph.py
+* Environment checker is very picky about the format of objects.
+I spent more time than expected getting everything to pass as a valid observation space.
+Furthermore, the errors were extremely hard to debug due to the complicated nature of spaces acting as a template while the instance values are held elsewhere

-> Defining action space ~ 1 day
+Defining action space ~ 1 day

-> Integrate into reinforcement learning model ~ 1 day, ran out of time
+Integrate into reinforcement learning model ~ 1 day, ran out of time